adreena/DetectingRoadSigns/writeup_template.md

 * Step 3: building a multilayer neural network model to predict signs
 * Step 4: optimizing model's cost and tuning weights/biases
 * Step 5: evaluating the model based on validation set
-* Step 6: downloading and testing a few extra samples from the web (with precision and recall of each sign)
+* Step 6: downloading and testing a few extra samples from the web (analyzing them by precision and recall of each sign)
 * Step 7: evaluating test set
 * Step 8: visualizing feature map with sample image from test set